24 April 2014

 - Health, Adult social care and ageing

-Cllr David Simmonds, Chairman of the LGA's Children and Young People Board, responds to the Office of the Children's Commissioner's inquiry into CSE
+Read the comments of Councillor David Simmonds, Chairman of the LGA's Children and Young People Board, as he responds to the Budget announcement on Troubled Families.

-Cllr David Simmonds, Chairman of the LGA's Children and Young People Board, responds to the Department for Education's figures on adoption released today.
+Read Cllr David Simmonds, Chairman of the LGA's Children and Young People Board, response to today's Budget announcement on youth apprenticeships.

 The LGA is the national voice of local government.
 We work with councils to support, promote and improve local government.